yegamble/myTimeGoogleCalendarSync/README.md

 If you have not verified your application (which is not required, theres no real reason to verify in our case), you will see a message like this.
 ![image](https://github.com/user-attachments/assets/b54666f8-5209-4c61-8d9a-92295da0fe80)

-All this is saying is that the application that you made is still in testing mode.
-Google has not verified verifcation is if you want to make this a widespread thing where random users will use this.
+All this is saying is that the application that you made has not been verified.
+Google this is more if you'd want to make something like this a public thing, like good integration in your app.
 You're more than welcome to verify it thru google but you're wasting your time.
 Hit show advanced and then hit ```Go to [whatever you named your Cloud Project] (unsafe)```.

 All this code is open source, if you don't feel comfortable with hitting that button, you can go through this code line by line to ensure that it is safe.